hugoaguirre/learningpygame/README.md

 ## Install dependencies

-You need to have pip installed, refer to https://pip.pypa.io/en/stable/installing/ for installation instructions.
+You need to have pip installed, refer [here](https://pip.pypa.io/en/stable/installing/) for installation instructions.

 Then you can run the following command to install dependencies